LEXINGTON VETERANS ASSOCIATION

 • Contact Us >

-The Lexington Veterans Association brings veterans and community members together in fellowship
+The Lexington Veterans Association brings veterans and community members together in fellowship to be informed and inspired at our monthly speaker series.

 Serving Those Who Served